How to Develop the Mind of Christ

 This means we have the ability to maintain the same focus and values as Christ has.
 I believe it also means viewing the world through a Christ-centered lens.
 And yet this gift, which is given to every believer freely, must be developed in order to be of full value.
 We do this by taking our thoughts captive; reading, memorizing, and meditating on Scripture; spending consistent time in the presence of Christ; and leaning heavily on a trusted accountability partner.

-Taking Our Thoughts Captive
+Have the Mind of Christ by Taking Our Thoughts Captive

 At each moment, we are fighting an internal battle, one that can either bring us one step closer to Christ or pull us farther from Him.
 We can feed our deceived, self-centered, and self-destructive thinking until we become enslaved by sinful thought processes, or we can focus on God’s truth, as revealed in His Word.